Drabble/payments-engine-rs/README.md

 ## Example

-The code below shows you how to run the application using environment variables.
+The code below shows how to run the payments engine with the arguments provided to the command.

 ```rust
 use std::env;